russellvt/nrpe-ng/INSTALL.md

 location.
 Most other modules tend to use the `venv` directory as the default.

-* `python3 -m venv venv.nrpe-ng`
+    python3 -m venv venv.nrpe-ng
-* `. ./venv.nrpe-ng/bin/activate`
+    . ./venv.nrpe-ng/bin/activate
-* `pip install --upgrade pip setuptools wheel`
+    pip install --upgrade pip setuptools wheel

 This now gives you a self-contained virtual environment in the `venv` directory.

-To activate the environment, simply source the `activate` file in the `bin` directory (you will need to do this prior to running the servive, as well).
-Once you are done working within the environment, you only need to run the `deactivate` command (again within that same `bin` directory - which should be on your path)... and that will return your environment to default.
+To activate the environment, simply source the `activate` file in the `venv.nrtpe-ng/bin` directory (similar to above).
+This will preprend the `bin` directory to your system path as well as update your prompt (to remind you that you're in a `venv`).

+Running `nrpe-ng` will require that this environment is properly activated prior to invoking the daemon.

+Python venv also provides `activate` scripts for csh, fish and PowerShell in that same `bin` directory.

+You can simply run the `activate` tool to remove the `venv` environment from your system variables in your current shell.

 ## Installing from source code control

-If you use the `venv` setup, above, as suggested, you can continue with the general Pythonic installation in these subdirectories:
+If you use the `venv` setup, above, as suggested, you can continue with the general Pythonic installation within this distribution.

-    pip install -r reuirements.txt
+    pip install -r requirements.txt
     python setup.py install

-You should now have `nrpw-ng` in `venv.nrpe-ng/bin` directory.
+You should now have `nrpe-ng` in `venv.nrpe-ng/bin` directory.